Karthik311099/bus_reservation_tkinter/README.md

 ## ⚙️ Prerequisites
 Ensure you have the following installed on your system:
-1. **Python**: [Download Python](https://www.python.org/downloads/) and install it.
+1. **Python**: [Download Python 3.10](https://www.python.org/downloads/) and install it.
 Make sure to add Python to the system PATH during installation.

 2. **MySQL**: [Download MySQL](https://dev.mysql.com/downloads/installer/) and install it.